tanmancan/git-release/README.md

 ### Pre-fill Form Data

-When you are running locally, uou can provide pre filled values for the form using a dotenv file.
-For, example, you can pre-fill the access_token inside a `.env.local` file, so you don't have to re-enter it every time.
+When you are running the app locally, you can provide pre filled values for the form using a dotenv file.
+For, example, you can pre-fill the `access_token` inside a `.env.development.local` file, so you don't have to re-enter it every time, you refresh the page.

-**IMPORTANT:** If you are going to build for production, make sure you remove any sensitive info from your dotenv file, such as the access token.
-Otherwise webpack will bundle it with your app.

 ```
 VUE_APP_ACCESS_TOKEN=012345abcdef
 ```

-The following variable names can be used to pre-fill the form data:
+**IMPORTANT:** If you are going to build for production, make sure you remove any sensitive info from your dotenv file, such as the access token.
+Otherwise webpack will bundle it with your app.
+For adding variables via for development, use a `.env.development.local` file.
+See more about how Vue handles environment variables here: https://cli.vuejs.org/guide/mode-and-env.html#modes

+### Available Variables

 |name|value|
 |-|-|